Covid-19 Headlines Feb 28, 2020

 Khanalizadeh’s colleagues have said that they have no doubt that she died from coronavirus.
 Journalist and activist Pouyan Khoshhal said her colleagues had told him that she had been experiencing problems including fever and shortness of breath, and other breathing problems since February 23, and fainted once while at work.
 She had been working in the emergency department of Milad Lahijan Hospital, where she may have been infected by the virus.

-Narges Khanalizadeh Photo from Iran Wire
+Narges Khanalizadeh Photo From Iran Wire

 Authorities Shocked by Spread of Coronavirus in Gilan Province – Iran Wire